CarameloMartins/dotfiles/README.md

   - `gitignore` - Global `gitignore` file.
 - `scripts` - Custom scripts for dotfiles management.
   - `bootstrap.sh` - Bootstraps system for dotfiles installation.
+  - `install.sh` - Installs dotfiles, can also install configurations and packages.
+  - `remove.sh` - Removes dotfiles, can also remove configurations and packages.
 - `terminal` - Terminal custom settings.
   - `bash_aliases` - Aliases that will be sourced to bash.
   - `bash_logout` - Default Ubuntu logout shell script.